tinko26/ao/docs/api/src/ao/ao_rb.h.md

 };
 ```

+This type represents a red-black tree.
 It consists of the following members.

 | `less` | The compare function. |
 | `less_parameter` | The compare function parameter. |